 It is notable that the X-A5 has a microphone port, which is missing on the GX80.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The GX80 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the X-A5 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the X-A5 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the X-A5 from Fujifilm.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-A5 Manual (free pdf) or the online Panasonic GX80 Manual.
+Further information on the features and operation of the X-A5 and GX80 can be found, respectively, in the Fujifilm X-A5 Manual (free pdf) or the online Panasonic GX80 Manual.

 So how do things add up?
 Which of the two cameras – the Fujifilm X-A5 or the Panasonic GX80 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.